-But, as you can see, sales gradually (then quickly) increase to a consistent high throughout the spring and summer.
-Sales start to dip a bit during the Back to School season, spike a bit during Halloween before slowing down leading up to Thanksgiving before rebounding to close out the year.
+But, as you can see, sales quickly increase in February and through the spring before reaching a consistent high throughout the spring and summer.
+Sales start decline slightly during the fall months, although we see spikes during Halloween and again to close out the year.

 What are the biggest days of the year for pizza restaurants?